nodejs/node/doc/api/http.md

     request to. **Default:** `'localhost'`.
   * `hostname` {string} Alias for `host`.
 To support [`url.parse()`][], `hostname` will be used if both `host` and `hostname` are specified.
+  * `insecureHTTPParser` {boolean} Optionally overrides the value of [`--insecure-http-parser`][] for requests received from the server, i.e. whether to accept invalid HTTP headers that must manually be sanitized.
   * `localAddress` {string} Local interface to bind for network connections.
   * `lookup` {Function} Custom lookup function. **Default:** [`dns.lookup()`][].
   * `maxHeaderSize` {number} Optionally overrides the value of